industrial-edge/iih-essentials-development-kit/grafana plugin/README.md

 ## Extract to plugin folder

 You can grab the zipped plugin (iih-essentials-grafana-plugin.zip) and extract it to the Grafana plugin folder.

 ### Locating the correct folder

-#### Linux:
+#### Linux

 The plugin folder is usually either configured to be
 `/var/lib/grafana/plugins`
 or